 Transfer your utilities

 A month before you plan to move, try to call all your utility providers which include gas, water, electric, phone, and internet services.
 Inform them of your scheduled move and turn-on date.
 If you are a subscriber to the same company, have them transfer your contract to your new location.

 Whether moving alone or with a family, try to rent an apartment or condominium in the first year of relocating to have a feel of the neighborhood.
 Buying a house is a big commitment, but will come out as a good investment for a growing family in the long run.
 Seek the help of a professional real estate agent to get the best deals.
 Living in central business districts or tourist areas will prove to be more expensive.

-Be prepared for warmer temperatures in Florida.
+Before moving to Tampa it’s helpful to understand the warmer temperatures in Florida.
 It has only two seasons.
 The heat and humidity can be oppressive in certain months so be sure to have a good selection of light cotton clothing all year round.
 The monsoons can bring in hurricanes and flooding so know how to protect your home.
+Even so